stratosger/glGA-edu/README.md

 * CMake Minimum version required 3.5
 Download the latest one for your platform from : https://cmake.org/download/

+*Important:* Make sure cmake is correctly installed to your system.
+Open a terminal and type the following command "cmake -version".
+If the result is the version of CMake you installed, then CMake is correctly installed.
+Otherwise, it is recommended to install CMake through terminal (Mac/Linux):
+For Mac: *sudo brew install cmake* or *sudo port install cmake* For Linux: *sudo apt-get install cmake*

+For Windows make sure that CMake has been added to the PATH system variable.
+If not, uninstall it, run the setup again and make sure to check the box which adds CMake to the PATH variable automatically.

 * Visual Studio Code
 Download Visual Studio (VS) Code from : https://code.visualstudio.com